 Rail stock in use may include refurbished items or items commissioned after 2002 which, combined with differing platform heights and site constraints, result in the requirement for steeper ramps.
 The expert's opinion is that the exemption should be granted in respect of existing rail stock.
-Exemptions granted to members of the ARA from this provision on 5 November 2007 and 1 October 2015 were not limited to existing rail stock.
-The Commission considers it appropriate to limit the exemption to rail stock in existence as at the date of this exemption on the basis that the conditions require the identification of a strategy to address the issue on a case-by-case basis within 12 months and for the provision of annual updates on the implementation of this strategy.
-These conditions should be sufficient to address any concerns that the members of the ARA may rely on the exemption to upgrade conveyances, premises or infrastructure to a standard below that required by the Transport Standards.
+The Commission considers that the conditions requiring the identification of a strategy to address the issue on a case-by-case basis within 12 months and for the provision of annual updates on the implementation of this strategy should be sufficient to address any concerns that the members of the ARA may rely on the exemption to upgrade conveyances, premises or infrastructure to a standard below that required by the Transport Standards.